Choosing an Inflatable Dinghy

 Make sure that you carry some basic safety gear aboard your inflatable when you go exploring.
 We recommend putting the following items in a bag and tying it securely to the dinghy:

 Signaling equipment, including a mirror, small flares and a flashlight, and possibly a Personal Locator Beacon, SPOT or Garmin inReach satellite messenger (if you use your boat in offshore conditions)

-Communication equipment: handheld VHF.
-Models that include a GPS receiver, like our VHF470B, also function as a distress beacon with Digital Selective Calling.
+Communication equipment: Keep a handheld VHF onboard.
+Models that include a GPS receiver also function as a distress beacon with Digital Selective Calling.

 Oars or paddles, engine spares including spark plugs and a spark plug wrench, basic tools, a small anchor and 200' of small line, and of course life jackets for everyone onboard.